pyOpenSci/software-peer-review/open-source-software-submissions/onboarding-guide.md

 such as whether a package is in-scope, and determining updates to our policies.
 We generally do this through Slack, which we expect editors to be able to check regularly.
 We have editorial board calls annually.

-We also rotate Editor-in-Chief responsibilities (first-pass scope decisions and assigning editors) amongst the board about quarterly.
+Every 3-6 months the Editor-in-Chief responsibilities rotate to a new editor.
-You'll have the opportunity to enter this rotation once you have been on the board for some time, usually at least six months.
+You'll have the opportunity to enter this rotation once you have been on the editorial board for atleast 6 months.

-Some of us also take on bigger projects to improve the peer-review process, though this is entirely optional.
+OPTIONAL: Some editors also take on bigger projects to support pyOpenSci and improve the peer-review process.
+This is entirely optional but please let us know if you are interested in additional activities that support the organization.

 We hope that you'll join our growing editorial board!